gabrielpires-1/gabrielpires-1/README.md

 ### Hello!
 I'm Gabriel Pires, a Computer Science undergraduate! 👨‍💻💻

 #### I am a technology enthusiastic at the second semester of Computer Science with a good background in Calculus, Maths and Programming.
-I aim to work with Backend Developing, Machine Learning, Artificial Intelligence and Data Science.
-Also, I'm participating in a research group about Quantum Computing.
+I aim to work with Software Development, Machine Learning, Artificial Intelligence and Data Science.
 #

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](www.linkedin.com/in/gabriel-pires-777106222)